 SSL Certificates are small data files that digitally bind a cryptographic key to an organization’s details.
 When installed on a web server, it activates the padlock and the HTTPS protocol and allows secure connections from a web server to a browser.
 Typically, SSL is used to secure credit card transactions, data transfer and logins, and more recently is becoming the norm when securing browsing of social media sites.

 If you're serious about doing business online, you need SSL.
 It's the best way to protect user data and defend against identity theft.
 Many customers will refuse to do business with a website that doesn't have an SSL certificate.
 Displaying your SSL Site Seal tells customers they can shop with confidence, knowing they're protected.
 SSL Frequently Asked Questions.

-With RSH Web Services Web Hosting Accounts a free SSL cert is available.
+With RSH Web Services Best Website Hosting Accounts, a free SSL cert is available.
 Making it easier to build a secure Internet.
 We are excited to deliver these new features, and we hope that they advance both the business of web hosting and the security of online communications.
-These certs are already set up and install to your hosting account and ready to go, just type in the "https" before your domain name
+These certs are already set up and install to your hosting account and ready to go, just type in the "HTTPS" before your domain name.

-Normally paid certs are stronger and more widely accepted by all browsers.
-If you need multiple, wildcard or green bar certs then paid is the way to go
+If you need multiple, wild-card or green bar certs then Paid is the way to go.